-Frankfurt’s Palmengarten is a botanical garden we can be very proud of.
+Palmengarten Frankfurt is a botanical garden we can be very proud of.
 It was first opened in 1871 and is the largest of its kind in Germany.

 It’s right next to Frankfurt University’s botanical garden which is also taken care of by the management of the Palmengarten.
-If you have a deeper interest for tropical green plants, you may want to visit both.
+If you have a deeper interest in green tropical plants, you may want to visit both.

-Palmengarten is reachable by bus (Line 36), and only 10 walking minutes away from the U-Bahn station Westend.
+Palmengarten is reachable by bus (Lines 36 & 50), and about 10 walking minutes away from the U-Bahn stations Westend or Bockenheimer Warte.

 You can spend several hours strolling through the parkways, visiting the different greenhouses as the tropicarium and the sub-antarctic house, the blossom house, the impressive palm house.
 The most recent addition is the new butterfly house.

 In fall and winter, especially on rainy days, Palmengarten is a good location to warm up or jump in when the rain sets in.